alienzhou/web-highlighter/README.md

 ### `highlighter.fromStore(start, end, text, id)`

-Mostly, you use this api to highlight text by the persisted infomation stored from backend.
+Mostly, you use this api to highlight text by the persisted information stored from backend.

 These four values are from the `HighlightSource` object. `HighlightSource` object is a special object created by web-highlighter when highlighted area created.
 For persistence in backend (database), it's necessary to find a data structure to represent a dom node.
 This structure is called `HighlightSource` in web-highlighter.

 Four attributes' meanings:

 - start `Object`:    meta info about the beginning element
-- end   `Object`:    meata info about then end element
+- end   `Object`:    meta info about then end element
 - text  `string`:    text content
 - id    `string`:    unique id